MichalOpoka/ecfr/cfr/title-14-Aeronautics-Space/chapter-II-Office-Secretary-Department-Transportation-Aviation-Proceedings/subchapter-A-Economic-Regulations/part-200-Definitions-Instructions/section-200.1.md

 ##### § 200.1 Terms and definitions. #####

-Link to an amendment published at 84 FR 15924, April 16, 2019.
+For purposes of this chapter—

-Unless otherwise specifically stated, words and phrases other than those listed in this section have the meaning defined in the Statute.
+(a) Unless otherwise specifically stated, words and phrases other than those listed in this section have the meaning defined in 49 U.S.C.
+Subtitle VII.

-(a) *Board* or *CAB* means the Civil Aeronautics Board.

 (b) *Department* or *DOT* means the Department of Transportation.

-(c) *Act* means the Federal Aviation Act of 1958, as amended.
+(c) *Predecessor* means the Civil Aeronautics Board (CAB).

-(d) *Section* refers to a section of the Statute or a section of the regulations in this chapter, as indicated by the context.
-The terms *this section, pursuant to this section, in accordance with the provisions of this section,* and words of similar import when used in this chapter refer to the section of this subchapter in which such terms appear.

-(e) *Rule, regulation,* and *order* refer to the rules, regulations, and orders prescribed by the Board or the Department pursuant to the Statute.
+(d) *Order* refers to the rules, regulations, and orders prescribed by the Department pursuant to the 49 U.S.C.
+Subtitle VII or its orders that are, by law, still in effect.

-(f) *Statute* when used in this chapter means Subtitle VII of Title 49 of the United States Code (Transportation).

-(g) *FAA* means the Federal Aviation Administration, U.S. Department of Transportation.
+(e) *FAA* means the Federal Aviation Administration, U.S. Department of Transportation.

+(f) *OST-R* means the Office of the Assistant Secretary for Research and Technology, U.S. Department of Transportation.

-(h) *BTS* means the Bureau of Transportation Statistics, U.S. Department of Transportation.
+(g) *Secretary* means the Secretary of Transportation, U.S. Department of Transportation.

 [Doc.
-No. 47939, 57 FR 40100, Sept.
-2, 1992, as amended by Doc.
-No. OST-95-397, 60 FR 43523, Aug.
-22, 1995; 60 FR 66722, Dec.
-26, 1995]
+No. DOT-OST-2014-0140, 84 FR 15924, Apr.
+16, 2019]